 Leinenweber and Rosenstengel

-Chief Judge Diane Wood assigned Leinenweber to Southern Illinois from Sept.
+Seventh Circuit Chief Judge Diane Wood assigned Leinenweber to the Southern District of Illinois from Sept.
 26 to Dec.
 31, 2020, or longer if unfinished business requires it.

-Emerick’s suit lists special events she missed because the school lacked a stair tracker.
+Emerick’s suit listed special events she missed because the school lacked a stair tracker.
 She learned the district owned one and allegedly loaned it out.

-She also alleges she couldn’t participate in testing at Lewis and Clark elementary because it lacked door openers and bathrooms for persons with disabilities.
+She also alleged she couldn’t participate in testing at Lewis and Clark elementary because it lacked door openers and bathrooms for persons with disabilities.

 The school board retained Garrett Hoerner and Thomas Hunter, both of Becker Hoerner in Belleville, and they moved for summary judgment.

-“Plaintiff testified that despite multiple attempts to confer with her employer about needed accommodations, the process was never collaborative,” Reagan wrote.
+“Plaintiff testified that despite multiple attempts to confer with her employer about needed accommodations, the process was never collaborative,” Reagan held.

 He wrote that the allegations could support a theory of continuous violation.

-“Defendant cannot fairly say that plaintiff can perform the functions of her job without accommodation because she would not even be able to enter the building to begin performing functions of her job without the help of her parents.”
+“Defendant cannot fairly say that plaintiff can perform the functions of her job without accommodation because she would not even be able to enter the building to begin performing functions of her job without the help of her parents,” he wrote.

-President Reagan picked Leinenweber for the Northern District bench in 1985.
+Leinenweber, 82, of Chicago, was nominated by President Reagan for the Northern District in 1985.